scphall/thesis/README.md

 ======
 Backup of the ol' thesis.

-Sat 23 May | Total
+Mon 25 May | Total
 ---|---
-Words in text| 23514
+Words in text| 24268
-Words in headers| 214
+Words in headers| 216
-Words outside text (captions, etc.)| 2924
+Words outside text (captions, etc.)| 3031
-Number of headers| 69
+Number of headers| 70
-Number of floats/tables/figures| 84
+Number of floats/tables/figures| 86
-Number of math inlines| 944
+Number of math inlines| 979
-Number of math displayed| 101
+Number of math displayed| 102
-Files| 54
+Files| 55